Ammarpad/OutreachyProject/TIMELINE.md

 - Fine tune details with mentor.

 #### June 6 to July 4:
-- Implement python modules to execute the tasks (1)
+- Implement python modules to execute the tasks (5 modules)
 - Build upon and integrate with the modules written in the Micro Tasks phase.
 - Create a bot account on Wikidata and submit it for approval process [Wikidata:Bots#Approval_process](https://www.wikidata.org/wiki/Wikidata:Bots#Approval_process) for a number of tasks to be decided.
 - Do mass or chunked continuous run of the bot (time and format to be decided in the concrete outlining week)

-#### July 5 to July 19:
+#### July 5 to August 1:
-- Implement python modules to execute the second batch of tasks (2)
-- Plan and request for bot task approval for the newly coded tasks
-- Do mass or chunked continuous run of the bot (time and format to be decided in the concrete outlining week)
 - Write mid-point project progress blog post

-#### July 20 to August 1:
-- Implement python modules to execute the final batch of tasks (3)
+- Implement python modules to execute the final batch of tasks (10 mdoules)
 - Plan and request for bot task approval for the newly coded tasks
 - Do mass or chunked continuous run of the bot (time and format to be decided in the concrete outlining week)
 - Map outstanding issues in the [mikepeel/wikicode](https://bitbucket.org/mikepeel/wikicode/ ) scripts that needs addressing and outline manageable subtasks